Loading...

 We understand that it is important to choose items for your portfolio that meet your needs and match your values.

-Our selection of iShares ESG funds and sustainable funds all share a few of the same broad benchmarks.
+Our selection of iShares ESG and sustainable funds all share a few of the same broad benchmarks.
 We look for certain ESG insights in addition to degrees of sustainability before adding them to our list.

 Though some stocks have shown big gains in recent years, they were selected based on their ability to have moderate to great performance long-term, specifically in the 10-year ESG fund market.